sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

 #acl acl_hierarchic: True
 #acl was:read,write,admin jason:read,write,admin rbeezer:read,write,admin KiranSKedlaya:read,write,admin KiranKedlaya:read,write,admin ThomasJudson:read,write,admin DavidFarmer:read,write,admin
 Here is a rough timeline, split up into years, and then categories.

 = Year 1 =

 == Textbooks ==

+ * [Jason and William] Iron out the infrastructure issues with Rob's book, and whatever writing we do on our own subject-specific tutorials.

+ * [William] William's number theory book.

  * [Rob] Rob's Linear algebra textbook.
 Do this first because (a) already has some Sage, (b) already has been designed to include "computational notes," (c) linear algebra in Sage is fairly mature, (d) I'm most familiar with the source for this one.

- * [Jason and William] Iron out the infrastructure issues with Rob's book, and whatever writing we do on our own subject-specific tutorials.

 == Making Sage Classroom Ready ==
- * Target subject areas: linear algebra, undergraduate abstract algebra, combinatorics, graphics, and calculus (then, as time permits, ODE, statistics?)
+ * Target subject areas: linear algebra, undergraduate abstract algebra, discrete math, graphics, and calculus (then, as time permits, ODE, statistics?)

    * Full-scale use of nthiery's TestSuite system to make sure that things are consistent across object types with the same parent.
 (See, for example, http://trac.sagemath.org/sage_trac/ticket/6936)